AVA-VLA: Improving Vision-Language-Action models with Active Visual Attention: Conclusion

 \section{Conclusion}

-In this paper, we reformulate the robot manipulation problem from a POMDP perspective and propose a novel AVA-VLA framework.
-Unlike previous vision-language-action models that model the task as an MDP and process each frame independently, we introduce the recurrent state as a neural approximation of the agent's belief state and design an Active Visual Attention (AVA) module that leverages this recurrent state to dynamically modulate the visual processing of the current frame.
-Our method enables the model to actively filter irrelevant information and focus on task-critical features based on its rich historical context.
-Extensive experiments demonstrate the superiority of the proposed AVA-VLA framework by achieving state-of-the-art performance across multiple robot simulation benchmarks, including LIBERO and CALVIN.
-It can also successfully transfer to diverse real-world robotic tasks, showing strong sim-to-real generalization.
+In this paper, we reformulate robot manipulation from a POMDP perspective and propose AVA-VLA, a novel vision-language-action framework for temporally grounded decision-making.
+Unlike prior VLA models that process each frame independently, our method introduces a recurrent state to approximate the agent’s belief, and builds an Active Visual Attention module to dynamically modulate visual processing of the current observation.
+In this way, AVA-VLA can actively suppress irrelevant information and focus on task-critical visual features based on historical context.
+Extensive experiments demonstrate the superiority of AVA-VLA, achieving state-of-the-art performance across multiple robot simulation benchmarks, including LIBERO and CALVIN, and transferring effectively to diverse real-world robotic tasks.
+These results highlight the value of recurrent state modeling and history-aware visual processing for robotic sequential decision-making.